varunbala2237/pigo-stream/README.md

 https://pigostream-site.web.app/

 # You Need to Create Node.js/Express.js Web Service for Database Interactions
-For this project, I am using Firebase for database and authentication.
+For this project, Im using Firebase for database and authentication.

 # Full Project Pack
 -> React app deployed in [Firebase](https://firebase.google.com/).